San Francisco Giants vs Philadelphia Phillies Odds, Spread, and Total

 - The Giants are 4-9 against the spread when playing on the road.

-- The total has gone under in five of the last seven games between the Giants and Phillies.
+- The total has gone over in three of the last four Giants games.

 - The over has hit in four of the last five matchups between these teams in Philadelphia.